agrc/skid/README.md

 - Project ID
 - Storage Bucket ID

+### Multiple Triggers with Different Schedules

+You can parameterize your function to do different things depending on the schedule that calls it.
+The `message-body` parameter of the schedule is available to the `subscribe` function in `main.py`.
+Therefore, you can create multiple schedules with different `message-body` values and then switch on those values.
+One example is to have a main script that updates on a regular basis, and then a utility script that gets run just a couple times a year.

 ### Handling Secrets and Configuration Files

 Skids use GCP Secrets Manager to make secrets available to the function.
 They are mounted as local files with a specified mounting directory (`/secrets`).
 In this mounting scheme, a folder can only hold a single secret, so multiple secrets are handled via nesting folders (ie, `/secrets/app` and `secrets/ftp`).
 These mount points are specified in the GitHub CI action workflow.